 The town was famous as the starting point of one of the most important camel caravan routes in Africa.
 Known as the Forty Days Road, this route carried ebony, spices, rich cloth, ivory and slaves from all parts of Africa to the Egyptian bazaar in Aswan.

 Located south of the 3rd cataract is a great archaeological site in Sudan.
 The remains of unbaked bricks and archaeological materials make Karma a place worthy to see.
 The area retains lots of traditional objects of the Karma Kingdom dating back to 1500 B.C.

 A small town, in the far North of Sudan just 180km south of Wadi Halfa.
 It is on the riverbank of the Nile; its population is estimated to be about 40,000 Nubian people.
 Abri is a small village composed of a couple of unpaved streets and shacks.
-The inhabitants of Abri and the rest of the Nubian villages live a highly traditional and conservative life, where even marriages are between members of the same family. groups of locals gathering to eat foul (a typical Sudanese dish) in the street and you can’t continue your way without someone wanting to invite you to drink tea or eat foul.
+The inhabitants of Abri and the rest of the Nubian villages live a highly traditional and conservative life, where even marriages are between members of the same family.
+Groups of locals gather to eat foul (a typical Sudanese dish) in the street and you can’t continue your way without someone wanting to invite you to drink tea or eat foul.
 Amazing.
-Another must do is Egyptian temple of Soleb, build by the same person who build Luxor in Egypt.
-You need to drive 5km south of town, catch the ferry (Need to find the skipper) once on the other side of the Nile river walk via the palm groves to the Temple.
+Another must do is the Egyptian temple of Soleb, built by the same person who built Luxor in Egypt.
+You need to drive 5km south of town and catch the ferry (Need to find the skipper).
+Once on the other side of the Nile river walk via the palm groves to the Temple.
 We loved this village and we stayed outside the Nubian Guesthouse.